“and you will know the truth, and the truth will set you free.” (John 8:32)

 Prophets in the Pews: Testing Walter Brueggemann’s Thesis in The Prophetic Imagination in the Practice of Ministry.

-May the Lord’s blessing be with you.
-May He lay a firm foundation of the testimony of Jesus in your life!
+The Lord’s blessing be with you.
+He will lay a firm foundation of the testimony of Jesus in your life!

 Minister A. Francine Green